 More About Weebly (FAQ)

-Is Weebly free?
+Is Weebly free to use?

-Is Weebly right for bloggers?
+Is Weebly good for blogging?

 While Weebly may be a useful and even powerful website building tool, it lacks somewhat when it comes to blogging tools.
 You can blog, but your options here are more limited than compared to a dedicated content management system like WordPress.